April is Autism Awareness Month

-AUGUSTA, GA.
-(WJBF)- April is Autism Awareness Month and local special needs organizations share with us what they do to help those throughout the CSRA.
-Bria Smith has that story.
+AUGUSTA, Ga.
+(WJBF) – April is Autism Awareness Month and local special needs organizations share with us what they do to help those throughout the CSRA.

-According to the CDC 1-in-36 children in the United States is diagnosed with Autism, and the month of April helps to spread that awareness.
+According to the CDC, 1 out of 36 children in the United States is diagnosed with Autism, and the month of April helps to spread that awareness.

-“It’s really about just raising awareness in the community of what the needs are for individuals with Autism– what resources are available and it gives the community a great opportunity to come together and learn more about your neighbors,” ABLE Kids Director of Outreach and Relations Hannah Boatright said.
+“It’s really about just raising awareness in the community of what the needs are for individuals with Autism and what resources are available.
+It gives the community a great opportunity to come together and learn more about your neighbors,” ABLE Kids Director of Outreach and Relations Hannah Boatright said.

 “ABLE Kids provides ABA therapy to children between the ages two and six.
 And our model is very particular in that it prepares children to go to elementary school when they’re five or six,” Boatright said.